 It was exciting to learn that the participants were eager and open to learning.
-They were enthusiastic about enhancing their leadership and effectiveness skills and were expectant that the training would offer exactly that.
-The stated expectations were combined with the overall workshop objectives to deliver an outstanding intervention.
+They were enthusiastic about enhancing their leadership and effectiveness skills and were expecting that the training would offer exactly that.
+The stated expectations were combined with the overall workshop objectives to deliver an outstanding intervention for the participants and prepare them to manage the RECs.